PensionBee/ddd-workshop/README.md

 [Back to the workshop overview](https://github.com/PensionBee/ddd-workshop#ddd-workshop-overview)

-*Do NOT treat this as a definitive solution.
-This is one approach which may serve as useful reference.
-Saying that, we *do* need a source of truth to build upon in the rest of the workshop so this diagram will serve as the foundation for later sections in the workshop.*
+*This is one approach to the EventStorming exercise - DO NOT treat the below diagrams as definitive solutions; whatever you came up with is likely more representative and accurate than the solutions here...
+However, we *do* need a source of truth to build upon in the rest of the workshop so we'll use the solutions below as that source of truth to maintain consistency throughout the following sections.

 ## EventStorming Timeline